microsoft/code-with-engineering-playbook/docs/design/design-reviews/trade-studies/README.md

 See [template.md](./template.md) for an example of how to structure the above information.
 This template was created to guide a user through conducting a trade study.
 Once the decision has been made we recommend adding an entry to the [Decision Log](../decision-log/README.md) that has references back to the full text of the trade study.
-See [template-alternate.md](./template-alternate.md) for another example that evolved from the original.